tonethar/IGME-230-Fall-2018/projects/project-4.md

 - **Good** (Meet all requirements above reasonably well) = 90%
 - **Better** (Go beyond expectations in 2 or more areas) = 95%
 - **Best** (Go significantly beyond expectations in 2 or more areas) = 100%

-## Submission
-- Update your project 1 content with all the relevant content for this project, including the game itself.

-**If you do not post the project online where requested, and if the link from your main page doesn't work, you will receive a 0 for this project.**